Stanisław Lem: Influence

 A major character in the film Planet 51, an alien Lem, was named by screenwriter Joe Stillman after Stanisław Lem.
 Since the film was intended to be a parody of American pulp science fiction shot in Eastern Europe, Stillman thought that it would be hilarious to hint at the writer whose works have nothing to do with little green men.

-Film critics have noted the influence of Andrei Tarkovsky's cinematic adaptation of Solaris on later science fiction films such as Event Horizon (1997) and Christopher Nolan's Inception (2010).

 Adaptations of Lem's works

 Solaris was made into a film in 1968 by Russian director Boris Nirenburg, a film in 1972 by Russian director Andrei Tarkovsky—which won a Special Jury Prize at the Cannes Film Festival in 1972—and an American film in 2002 by Steven Soderbergh.
+Film critics have noted the influence of Tarkovsky's adaptation on later science fiction films such as Event Horizon (1997) and Christopher Nolan's Inception (2010).

-A number of other dramatic and musical adaptations of his work exist, such as adaptations of The Astronauts (First Spaceship on Venus, 1960) and The Magellan Nebula (Ikarie XB-1, 1963).
+A number of other dramatic and musical adaptations of his work exist, such as adaptations of The Astronauts (First Spaceship on Venus, 1960) and The Magellanic Cloud (Ikarie XB-1, 1963).
 Lem himself was, however, critical of most of the screen adaptations, with the sole exception of Przekładaniec in 1968 by Andrzej Wajda.
 In 2013, the Israeli–Polish co-production The Congress was released, inspired by Lem's novel The Futurological Congress.

-In 2018 with the directing of György Pálfi a film adaptation of His Master's Voice was made with the same title.
+György Pálfi directed a film adaptation of His Master's Voice with the same title, which was released in 2018.

+In 2023, 11 Bit Studios published The Invincible, an adventure video game developed by Starward Industries.
+The game is an adaptation of Stanisław Lem's 1964 novel.